OhmGeek/ThanCue/README.md

 - Set volume, pitch, fade in and fade out effects
 - Set start and end positions in a given track (avoids opening it in some sound editing software)
 - Built in stopwatch and clock for timing cues/show operation (more for Show Mode)
-- Hotkeys for each cue
+- Hotkeys for each cue (somewhat implemented, but need to add key combos/actual checking to avoid overwriting important keys)
 - EQ
 - MIDI control
 - Loops